locnnil/workshop/docs/reference/cli/workshop-start.rst

 - Makes sure the workshop was actually launched

-- Activates the workshop for use and sets it to *Ready*
+- Activates the workshop for use and sets it to 'Ready'

 If multiple workshops are listed and an error occurs,